-The Company holds cash CDOs that typically reference a tranche of an underlying synthetic portfolio of single name credit default swaps.
-The collateral is usually ABS or other corporate bonds.
-Credit correlation, a primary input used to determine the fair value of a cash CDO, is usually unobservable and derived using a benchmarking technique.
-The other model inputs such as credit spreads, including collateral spreads, and interest rates are typically observable.
-CDOs are categorized in Level 2 of the fair value hierarchy when the credit correlation input is insignificant.
-In instances where the credit correlation input is deemed to be significant, these instruments are categorized in Level 3 of the fair value hierarchy.
+The Company holds cash CDOs that typically reference a tranche of an underlying synthetic portfolio of single name credit default swaps collateralized by corporate bonds ("credit-linked notes") or cash portfolio of asset-backed securities ("asset-backed CDOs").
+Credit correlation, a primary input used to determine the fair value of credit-linked notes, is usually unobservable and derived using a benchmarking technique.
+The other credit-linked note model inputs such as credit spreads, including collateral spreads, and interest rates are typically observable.
+Asset-backed CDOs are valued based on an evaluation of the market and model input parameters sourced from similar positions as indicated by primary and secondary market activity.
+Each asset-backed CDO position is evaluated independently taking into consideration available comparable market levels, underlying collateral performance and pricing, deal structures, as well as liquidity.
+Cash CDOs are categorized in Level 2 of the fair value hierarchy when either the credit correlation input is insignificant or comparable market transactions are observable.
+In instances where the credit correlation input is deemed to be significant or comparable market transactions are unobservable, cash CDOs are categorized in Level 3 of the fair value hierarchy.